-To date, five contracts totaling \$139,449.have been signed related to Ecosystem Based Management Adaptive Management on the North and Central Coast.
+To date, five contracts totaling \$139,449 have been signed related to Ecosystem Based Management Adaptive Management on the North and Central Coast.
 All of those projects have been completed, and three came in under budget.
 Disbursements of \$129,234 have been made.
 The balance of the funds allocated to the EBM Adaptive Management sub-trust remains available for future projects.
-Discussions with the Ministry of Forests, Lands, Natural Resource Operations and Rural Development suggest that these funds will begin to be used in the fall of 2017
+The Trustee is currently in discussions with staff from the Ministry of Forests, Lands, Natural Resource Operations and Rural Development about possible new initiatives that will utilize these funds.